mikeGugs/mikeGugs/README.md

 - 👋 Hi, I’m Mike Guglielmo.
-- I'm a Finance professional and a CFA level 3 candidate.
-I currently work in a trading role at a hedge fund.
+- I'm interested in finance, trading, and economics, among other things.
 Teaching myself some computer programming!
 - 📫 How to reach me linkedin, Mike Guglielmo.

 <!---